 - Upload the following required materials to the Online Application*:

 - A 1-2 page Statement of Purpose.
-The Statement of Purpose explains the applicant’s reasons for seeking admission and includes a plan of study addressing the applicant’s analytical abilities and interest in security studies.
+The Statement of Purpose explains the applicant’s reasons for seeking admission and addresses the applicant’s analytical abilities and interest in security studies.

 - Under “Recommendations,” include the contact information for two recommenders that verify professional and/or academic accomplishment.
 Recommendation form found on the online application is required.
 They will be automatically emailed access information to the system.
 They can then complete and upload their recommendation form.